trisfaizal/Marketing-Site/_drafts/5-ways-to-engage-with-jekyll.md

 1. Evangelists

+{% include /quote.html quote=page.quotes.michael%}

+Normally I leave the quotes in the bottom of these posts, but if I'm honest, I think this is my favourite quote from this whole research process.
+Jekyll is awesome.
+Far more awesome than the status quo, and people need to know about it.

+Jekyll has a young, small community compared to incumbent popular website solutions out there.
+Until recently it has not been hugely vocal.
+It's been limited to an issues board on GitHub, a list of sites running Jekyll, and a thin spread of blog posts about it's use.

+I'm hugely excited about the birth of talk.jekyllrb.com earlier this month.
+It's just starting out but it feels like the beginning of a more open, connected Jekyll.

+So number one way you can help Jekyll - tell others about it.

+2. Tutorials & 3.
+Advanced Documentation

+I had to think about whether #2 Tutorials and #3 Advanced Documentation were really the same thing.
+I decided they weren't.
+Here's how I distinguish: Tutorials - Guides for replicating functionality; Advanced Documentation - Guides for informing the extension of functionality.
+I'll address them together though.

+From the initial installation headaches we touched on last week, through to advanced features like integrated site search that users have already begun to implement, there is a demand at all levels for tutorials.

+Yet Jekyll will never be all things to all people.
+And like developers have been prone to do since the dawn of development, there is the desire out there to build custom solutions and plugins.
+Advanced documentation about how Jekyll behaves and how others can integrate with it is also in demand.
+If you understand, do share.

+4. Themes

+A blank canvas is liberating to some and utterly terrifying to others.

+There are a selection of high quality themes currently available but the range is limited.

+If you have the design skills, there is a community eager to see, share and use your work.

+5. GUIs

+I'm gonna shamelessly plug CloudCannon here.
+[I think we're about to nail this.](https://www.youtube.com/watch?v=Fjd0V_pET5E)

+Lots of Jekyll users don't need GUIs.
+Thats fine.
+But some want to use Jekyll for websites that more than one person is responsible for contributing to and maintaining.
+And some of the people they work with are non-technical.
+In situations like that it's normally an all-or-nothing decision, you can't have half the team unable to use a platform.

+To help spread the adoption of Jekyll long term, play with Jekyll using a GUI like CloudCannon or Prose.io.
+Encourage your non-technical team members to try it out.
+Coach them and support them.
+At least they don't have to learn code and Git!

+6. Compile Speed

+Again, we touched on this last week.
+The Jekyll Core Team have been targeting this as priority number one for Jekyll 3.00.
+Download the beta, try the iterative regeneration out and feedback into the dev process.

 #### In their own words:

 **&quot;What was the first roadblock/hurdle/facepalm moment you had to overcome to begin using Jekyll?&quot;**